alef-garrido/theAwesomeBooks/README.md

 1. Clone the repo
 2. In your terminal, run `npm install`
-3. In your terminal, run `npm run dev`

 You are good to go!
-It will watch all your files for changes automatically and live update your browser.

 ## When you are ready to go to production